United States Conference of Mayors: History

 In 1932, Mayor of Detroit Frank Murphy called a conference of mayors to meet in Detroit, Michigan, in June.
 In the shadow of the depression, he felt it was worthwhile to pursue federal aid for cities.
 Forty-eight mayors of cities in excess of 100,000 attended.
 On June 3, two days after the Adjournment sine die of the first conference, Murphy appointed a seven-person commission (including himself) to lobby Washington using the powers vested in him by the conference.
 Murphy along with Mayor of Boston James Michael Curley, Mayor of Cleveland Ray T. Miller, Mayor of Milwaukee Daniel Hoan, Mayor of New Orleans T. Semmes Walmsley, Mayor of Minneapolis William A. Anderson, and Mayor of Grand Rapids George W. Welsh traveled to Washington, D.C., to lobby the federal government for aid.
 The mayors that went with him urgently pleaded for relief.
 On June 6 at 10:00 a.m., they met with United States Speaker of the House John Nance Garner (D), Majority Leader of the United States House of Representatives Henry T. Rainey (D) and Minority Leader of the United States House of Representatives Bertrand H. Snell (R).
 They held out hope for a $5 billion prosperity loan, but made it clear their true need for any relief for the despair of their constituents.
-At 11:00 a.m., they met with United States Vice President/President of the United States Senate Charles Curtis and other Senate leaders.
+At 11:00 a.m., they met with United States vice president/President of the United States Senate Charles Curtis and other Senate leaders.
 The presence of the Mayors was unprecedented and despite some Democratic defections, a band of 12 Republicans led by Fiorello LaGuardia enabled the passage of a relief bill by a 205–189 margin.
 Unfortunately for the mayors, President Herbert Hoover was not receptive to the $1.9 billion scale of the public works plan.
 However, the mayors were able to convince the President that federal support for local relief efforts was reasonable and this is considered a watershed event.
 42 of the 48 states benefited from the newly empowered Reconstruction Finance Corporation.
-After the Emergency Relief and Construction Act of 1932 was signed into law by Hoover, the Conference wrote its charter at the Mayflower Hotel on the eve of the inauguration of Franklin D. Roosevelt.
+After the Emergency Relief and Construction Act of 1932 was signed into law by Hoover, the conference wrote its charter at the Mayflower Hotel on the eve of the inauguration of Franklin D. Roosevelt.
 It held its second meeting in 1933 and formed the permanent United States Conference of Mayors with Murphy as its president.

-In 1972, USCM President Mayor of Milwaukee Henry Maier led the crusade for municipal resources at a time when federal grants to state and local governments was escalating rapidly.
+In 1972, USCM president and Mayor of Milwaukee Henry Maier led the crusade for municipal resources at a time when federal grants to state and local governments was escalating rapidly.
 Richard Nixon started allowing cities to participate in federal revenue sharing.
 This source of municipal funding relieved cities until the mid-1980s.
 Jimmy Carter capped revenue payments and Reagan discontinued everything except for CDBGs.
 The CDBG program has consistently allocated over $4 billion/year to state and local jurisdictions.
 Currently, CDBG's are being used by 1180 local governments and states.
 Using provisions in the 1995 Crime Bill, President Bill Clinton paid for municipal enforcement authorities on behalf of cities.